Skip to content

 Dynamic roles

-Dynamic roles are dynamically assigned to identities based on business rules that query attributes.
+Dynamic roles are automatically assigned to identities based on business rules that query attributes.
 For example, this allows identities that move in the organization and get a new title to be automatically assigned applicable roles.

 This model brings the benefits of Attribute-Based Access Control (ABAC) by leveraging flexible, user defined, business rules.
 For example, the "manager" role can be assigned with a rule like: IF the requester's title is "manager" THEN assign the "Manager" role".
 This model is well suited to medium and large organizations where restructuring or movement of personnel is frequent.